harris012/talos-cluster/README.md

 ## 💻 Machine Preparation

 Hopefully some of this peeked your interests!
-If you are marching forward, now is a good time to choose whether you will deploy a Kubernetes cluster with [k3s](https://github.com/k3s-io/k3s) or [Talos](https://github.com/siderolabs/talos).
+If you are marching forward, now is a good time to deploy a Kubernetes cluster with [Talos](https://github.com/siderolabs/talos).

 ### System requirements